 5. Draw up a daily schedule.
 Take it day by day.
 Each day draw up a schedule for the day allowing time for chores, sleep, meals, physical activity, “free time” and screen time.
 If online learning is something that you will have to deal with then also allow time for school activities.

 6. Come up with a list of activities for each child that they can do independently or with little help during their “free time”.
-This is a list you can simply point to when you hear the inevitable cries of “I am bored” or “there is nothing to do”.
+This is a list you can simply point to when you need to work or when you hear the inevitable cries of “I am bored” or “there is nothing to do”.

 Here are some ideas for your “Free time” lists to help get you started.